MolBIFFM/diana/README.md

   }
 }
 ```
-A list of protein-protein interaction networks as exported by workflows.
-The
+A list of protein-protein interaction networks as exported, allowing to resume,
+modify or narrow analyses from previous workflows.
+The union of nodes in input
-union of input protein-protein interaction networks and input proteins is used.
+protein-protein interaction networks and input proteins is used.

 ```json
 {